lofsgaard/finpy/README.md

 ## Features

 - Import transaction data via a `/transactions` upload endpoint (CSV file upload)
-- Store transactions in a PostgreSQL or SQLite database using SQLModel
+- Store transactions in a PostgreSQL database using SQLModel
 - REST API endpoints to fetch all transactions, fetch by year, fetch by ID, update categories, and delete
 - Streamlit dashboard for interactive data analysis and visualization
 - Customizable column mapping and category management